MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-virtual-desktop-content.md

 To use session hosts on Azure Local with Virtual Desktop, you also need to:

-1. **License and activate the VMs.** To activate Windows 10 and Windows 11 Enterprise multi-session and Windows Server 2022 Datacenter: Azure Edition, use [Azure verification for VMs](/azure-stack/hci/deploy/azure-verification).
+1. **License and activate the VMs.** To activate Windows 10 or Windows 11 Enterprise multi-session and Windows Server 2022 Datacenter: Azure Edition, use [Azure verification for VMs](/azure-stack/hci/deploy/azure-verification).
 For all other operating system images, such as Windows 10 and Windows 11 Enterprise or other editions of Windows Server, you should continue to use existing activation methods.
 For more information, see [Activate Windows Server VMs on Azure Local](/azure-stack/hci/manage/vm-activate).

 1. **Install the Azure Connected Machine agent on the VMs** so they can communicate with [Azure Instance Metadata Service](/azure/virtual-machines/instance-metadata-service), which is a [required endpoint for Virtual Desktop](/azure/virtual-desktop/required-fqdn-endpoint).
-The [Azure Connected Machine agent](/azure/azure-arc/servers/agent-overview) automatically installs when you add session hosts via the Azure portal.
-The agent installs as part of the process to [deploy Virtual Desktop](/azure/virtual-desktop/deploy-azure-virtual-desktop) or [add session hosts to a host pool](/azure/virtual-desktop/add-session-hosts-host-pool).
+The [Azure Connected Machine agent](/azure/azure-arc/servers/agent-overview) automatically installs when you add session hosts via the Azure portal, as part of the process to [deploy Virtual Desktop](/azure/virtual-desktop/deploy-azure-virtual-desktop) or [add session hosts to a host pool](/azure/virtual-desktop/add-session-hosts-host-pool).

-After you complete steps one and two, users can connect to the session hosts via the same [Remote Desktop clients](/azure/virtual-desktop/users/remote-desktop-clients-overview) that they use for Virtual Desktop.
+After you complete these steps, users can connect to the session hosts via the same [Remote Desktop clients](/azure/virtual-desktop/users/remote-desktop-clients-overview) that they use for Virtual Desktop.

 ### Deployment methods